-Women’s Therapy in Newport Beach for Anxiety, Life Transitions & Midlife Changes
+Therapy for Women in Newport Beach for Anxiety, Life Transitions, and Midlife Changes

-Therapy for women navigating anxiety, overthinking, people-pleasing, and meaningful life transitions—including midlife shifts, identity changes, and evolving roles.
+I offer therapy for women in Newport Beach navigating anxiety, overthinking, people-pleasing, and meaningful life transitions like identity shifts, relationship changes, and evolving roles across different life seasons.

 You May Be Holding More Than Anyone Realizes